bmitrick/CSCI-340/HWK1/readme.md

 Copyright (C) 2017 Free Software Foundation, Inc.
 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+>### For directions on building and running the source file, please view the buildAndRunCProgram.md file located in the same directory as this file.